ryanpdwyer/react-eleventy/fys-A03.md

 js: fys-installation.js
 ---

+## Goals

+- Practice writing and editing
+- Connect AI / machine learning theory to applications

-## Classifiers and Regression in the wild
+# A3: Discussion post: Classifiers and Regression in the wild

 Choose an application of AI / machine learning.
 It could be from the list of applications below or any others you can think of or find on your own.
-Write a discussion post that "reviews" the application
+Write a discussion post that "reviews" the application:

 1) Includes a descriptive title
 2) Briefly explains the application and its purpose